morloc-project/morloc/README.md

 a python-specific type from the Python `numpy` module.
 This second definition tells Morloc how to cast data into the python `transpose` function.

-Handling for specfic types is determined by functions with the properties `packs` and `unpacks`.
+Handling for specific types is determined by functions with the properties `packs` and `unpacks`.
 These serialization functions are defined in a Morloc module, for example:

 ```
 source "py" from "scipy.py" (